UnitTestBot/usvm/usvm-dataflow-ts/README.md

 #### Run Type Inference

-Now, you can run the type inference:
+You can run the type inference manually using USVM CLI:
 ```bash
 usvm-dataflow-ts/build/install/usvm-dataflow-ts/bin/usvm-type-inference --help
 # OR